Layton, Utah: Transportation

 I-15 runs north–south through the center of town and serves Layton with three interchanges - (from north to south) Antelope Drive, Hillfield Road, and Layton Parkway.
 U.S. 89 runs north–south along the eastern edge of Layton, adjacent to the western slope of the Wasatch Mountains, and provides access to Weber Canyon via I-84 to the north in South Weber, then merges with I-15 and Legacy Parkway to the south in Farmington, near Lagoon Amusement Park.
+Utah State Route 177 runs north–south through western Layton, connecting the communities of western Davis County from Farmington @ I-15 to West Point, ending at a junction leading to State Route 193, thereby forming a makeshift north Davis County belt route.
 Utah State Route 193 runs east–west through northern Layton, past the south gate of Hill Air Force Base, connecting U.S. 89 to I-15 in Clearfield.

 Utah Transit Authority (UTA) provides bus service and FrontRunner commuter rail.
 FrontRunner's Layton Station is located at the site of the former Union Pacific Layton Depot.

 Points of interest

-Layton's major retail district includes the Layton Hills Mall, Cinemark and AMC movie theaters, Davis Conference Center, and "Restaurant Row", nicknamed such due to the large number of national chain restaurants located along its one-mile stretch.
+Layton's major retail district includes the Layton Hills Mall, movie theaters, Davis Conference Center, and "Restaurant Row", nicknamed such due to the large number of national chain restaurants located along its one-mile stretch.

 Layton's City Center includes the city offices, police station, and courthouse.
-Located nearby are Layton Commons Park, Davis Arts Council, Davis County Library Central Branch, Edward A Kenley Centennial Amphitheater, Heritage Museum of Layton, Layton Surf 'N Swim, and Layton High School.
+Located nearby are Layton Commons Park, Davis Arts Council, Davis County Library Central Branch, Edward A. Kenley Centennial Amphitheater, Heritage Museum of Layton, Layton Surf 'N Swim, and Layton High School.

 Adams Canyon, a popular hiking destination, is located east of Highway 89.
 Gambel Oak, Douglas Fir, and Fern Bush are a few plant species found along the trail.
 Chipmunks and various types of birds can also be found.
-The trail head is located at N Eastside Dr, East Layton, UT 84040.
-The total length is approximately 3.7 mi out and back.
+The trailhead is located near the eastern terminus of SR193.
+The total length of the trail is approximately 3.7 mi out and back.

-On April 1, 2018, Russell M. Nelson, president of the Church of Jesus Christ of Latter-day Saints, announced the church's intention to build a temple in Layton.
-At the time of its announcement, the Layton Utah Temple would become the 19th in Utah.
-The temple site is located at 1400 E Oak Hills Dr, Layton, UT 84040.
-All construction is projected to complete in 2023.
+On April 1, 2018, Russell M. Nelson, president of the Church of Jesus Christ of Latter-day Saints, announced the church's intention to build the Layton Utah Temple.
+Construction concluded in June, 2024, and was dedicated on June 16th, 2024 becoming the 22nd temple in Utah.